July 1, 2026 — Game Over for Exchanges Without a MiCA License

 After that date, the rules are clear: no MiCA license means no EU customers.
 No onboarding, no trading, no deposits.
 And this doesn't just affect small niche exchanges — it impacts global platforms with millions of European users.

 Which Exchanges Have a MiCA License?
-All 16 Exchanges Checked
+All 19 Exchanges Checked

-MiCA License Pending
+⚪ No MiCA License

 What Happens If Your Exchange Doesn't Get Licensed?